vikramsvdd/Github_Actions_tutorial/README.md

-# Github_Actions_tutorial
-A Repository for just trying out the features if Github's CI/CD tool, aka Actions
+# Github_Actions_tutorial (A Repository for just trying out the features of Github's CI/CD tool, aka Actions )